yegonkim/CS492FinalProject/SpeakerVerification/README.md

 with `enroll_paths` being a list of paths (list of strings) to enrollment .wav files, and `test_path` being the path (string) to .wav file for testing.
 The function returns `True` if the speakers for enrollment and testing are judged to be the same, and `False` otherwise.
 > The path to the model can be modified in `config.py`.
 By default, the path is set to `model.pt`.

-The audio files should have sampling rate of 16kHz.
+> The audio files should have sampling rate of 16kHz.

-To

 #### Baseline